cerner/terra-dev-site/src/terra-dev-site/doc/gettingStarted.a.doc.md

 * extension - .md .js and .jsx are supported.
 Any other type will have unexpected behavior.

 ### Directories
-The directories following the content entry point folder(terra-dev-site) will be translated into part of the menu structure with one exception.
-If you have a 'pageType' directory inside the entry point folder it will be ignored.
-This lets you group like page type pages together without impacting your site.
+The directories following the content entry point folder (terra-dev-site by default) will be translated into part of the menu structure with one exception.
+If you have a 'pageType' directory inside the entry point folder, it will be ignored.
+This lets you group page types  together without impacting your site.

 ### Example
 Given a directory structure like this:
 ```
--src
+-/src
 --terra-dev-site
 ---doc
 ---upgradeGuide.a.doc.md
----examples.c
+---\examples.c
 ----supportingFile.js
 ----myGreatExample.doc.jsx
 --example.b.doc.js
----test
+---\test
 ---testfile.test.js
 ---docInTestFolder.doc.js
 ```
-The result will be:
+The menu navigation result will be:
 ```
 -Components
 --Upgrade Guide
 --Example
---Examples
+--Examples >
 ---My Great Example
---Test
+--Test >
 ---Doc In Test Folder
 -Test
 --Testfile